Mikel Lindsaar

 A few things:

 Third, proxy mode.
-You can set HTTPS_PROXY to point at deshell, and every HTTP call in your agent framework routes through it without any code changes.
+You can set HTTPS_PROXY to point at distil, and every HTTP call in your agent framework routes through it without any code changes.
 I’m not aware of another service in this space that offers that.

 What’s available today